Prospects of observing gamma-ray bursts with orbital detectors of ultra-high energy cosmic rays: Introduction

 \section{Introduction}

-Gamma-ray bursts (GRBs) are one of the most violent astrophysical phenomena: with apparent luminosities that can exceed $10^{52}~\mr{erg~s^{-1}}$, they are observed up to high redshifts $z=8\text{--}9$.
+Gamma-ray bursts (GRBs) are one of the most violent astrophysical phenomena: with apparent luminosities that can exceed $10^{52}~\mathrm{erg~s^{-1}}$, they are observed up to high redshifts $z=8\text{--}9$.
 GRBs comprise two distinct classes of different origin: ``long'' and ``short'' ones depending on whether their durations are greater than or less than two seconds~\cite{1992grbo.book..161K,1992AIPC..265..304D,1993ApJ...413L.101K}.
-Long GRBs are thought to be produced during a core collapse of massive stars, so-called SNII-type supernovae, and have a typical duration larger than several seconds, while the most popular model of short GRBs involves a merger of two neutron stars, see, e.g.,~\cite{2015PhR...561....1K} for a comprehensive review.
+Long GRBs are thought to be produced during a core collapse of massive stars, so-called SNIb/c-type supernovae, and have a typical duration larger than several seconds, while short bursts appear to be associated with the merger of two neutron stars into a new black hole or a neutron star with a black hole to form a larger black hole~\cite{2015PhR...561....1K, GBM:2017lvd}.